rnmapbox/maps/docs/MapboxGL.md

 | `tileServer` | `String` | `Yes` | tile server |

 #### Description
 No-op on non MapLibre implemntations.
-Use MapboxGL.TileServer.Mapbox to consume mapbox tiles with maplibre. *Note*: Consuming mapbox with MapLibre has different pricing than with the official SDK.
-Other values: MapboxGL.TileServer.MapLibre, MapboxGL.TileServer.MapTiler
+Use MapboxGL.TileServers.Mapbox to consume mapbox tiles with maplibre. *Note*: Consuming mapbox with MapLibre has different pricing than with the official SDK.
+Other values: MapboxGL.TileServers.MapLibre, MapboxGL.TileServers.MapTiler

 ### getAccessToken()